Pirates of the Caribbean Slang in 1666

 Nutmeg is important!

-GROG — a mixture of water and rum, suggested by Admiral Grog as a daily portion of alcohol for sailors in the British Navy (well the nickname of the guy in sailor’s community was Old Grog).
-Nutmeg used to be an often cargo of those times, and it is still well cultivated in the Caribbean in Grenada, so adding nutmeg in fact is the very original addition of the very proper Grog recipe (find it above btw)
+GROG — a mixture of water and rum, suggested by Admiral Vernon as a daily portion of alcohol for sailors in the British Navy (the nickname of that admiral within sailor’s community was Old Grog).
+Nutmeg used to be an often cargo of those times, and it is commercially cultivated in the Caribbean till nowadays like in Grenada, by that adding nutmeg is very important for the original taste of proper Grog (see BUMBO article above)

 CAPTAIN’S DAUGHTER is a CAT-O-NINE TALES, that ones used for punishment.